truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 $log.log( "If myObj was converted to an array, the value " + myValue + " would be stored at index: " + theIndex );
 ```
 ###_**=== mathy ===**_ ![Property][prop]
 The `mathy` service contains a collection of math support functions.
-To access any of the specific collection of math support functions methods just call collection of math support functions (remember to also add it to the top of the controller) envoking the method one is after.
+To access any of the specific collection of math support functions methods just call collection of math support functions (remember to also add it to the top of the controller) evoking the method one is after.

 ####**mathy.METHOD(PARAMETER)**